WXtrack in full ISS mode

 WXtrack screenshot in ISS mode

-In recent beta versions WXtrack there are a number of enhancements which allow you to produce a display very similar to that in the NASA ISS Mission Control Room.
+In recent versions WXtrack there are a number of enhancements which allow you to produce a display very similar to that in the NASA ISS Mission Control Room.
 Many of these were suggested by Michel Casabonne, to whom I am very grateful.
 Some of these options are only available in the registered version of WXtrack, and require release V3.8.6.934 or later.
+Above you can see Michel Casabonne's and George Papadopoulos' examples of using full ISS mode.

 • One-column or two-column "blackboard" display.